OxWearables/wearable-teaching/_posts/2021-11-22-prac2-data-analytics.md

 ## 2. Extracting data
-We can now extract the raw data from your devices.
+We will now extract the raw data from your accelerometer device.

 ### Accelerometer
 * Plug in your accelerometer to your computer.
 Go to the external drive where it is located and copy the .CWA drive